stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Templates/EWARM/readme.txt

                             used to place program code (readonly) and data (readwrite, Stack and Heap)in internal SRAM.
                             You can customize this file to your need.

+ - stm32f091_flash.icf    : STM32F091 devices Linker configuration file
+                            used to place program code (readonly) in internal FLASH and data (readwrite, Stack and Heap)in internal SRAM.
+                            You can customize this file to your need.

+ - stm32f091_ram.icf      : STM32F091 devices  Linker configuration file
+                            used to place program code (readonly) and data (readwrite, Stack and Heap)in internal SRAM.
+                            You can customize this file to your need.

 @par How to use it ?